Sideboard

 • Mask of Griselbrand

 For a long time, I kept this card out due to its lack of a stat boost.
 However, it fits this deck as another kind of enabler.
-Flying and Lifelink make for easy attacks, especially since the lifegain protects us in its absence as a blocker.
+Flying and Lifelink make for easy attacks, especially since the lifegain can help negate any crackbacks.
 That lifeagin and its death trigger also makes it an outstanding flying blocker, simply because nobody will want to attack into it and outright benefit you.
-But, that death trigger brings it subtlest benefit: deterring removal.
-While it doesn't truly "protect" whatever wears it, Mask of Griselbrand can reward you for what was supposed to be an opponent's good decision, and even if it only triggers once in a game, that might be enough to refill your hand for the rest of the game.
+But, that death trigger also brings its subtlest benefit: deterring removal.
+While it doesn't truly "protect" whatever wears it, Mask of Griselbrand can reward you for what was supposed to be an opponent's good decision, and even if it only triggers once, that might be enough to refill your hand for the rest of the game.

 • Loxodon Warhammer

 Perhaps the strongest combat equipment in the deck.
 Its lack of a toughness boost can make attacks risky, but even if your opponent tries to trade up, the Trample and Lifelink create a large life swing in your favor.
-Even on its own, it significantly increases your damage output and gains you large amounts of life to keep you safe.
+Because opponents don't feel like they gain much from that trade, many of them don't even choose to take the trade.
+Sometimes you can predict that and attack with impunity, but that's dependent on your own judgement and your read on how the other players at your table think.
 I often reach for Loxodon Warhammer first when I tutor for Trample or when I need as much life as possible, but don’t forget to evaluate if you should instead grab Shadowspear for its activated ability or Sword of Vengeance for its variety of keywords besides Trample.

 • Maul of the Skyclaves

-One of two equipment in the deck to grant Flying, and the only one with a stat boost.
+One of three equipment in the deck to grant Flying, with this one granting the largest stat boost and an extra combat keyword.
 (Keep that in mind if you need evasion and have a tutor in hand.)
-A +2/+2 stat boost and First Strike does a lot to protect the equipped creature while attacking, even more so since only other fliers or Reach creatures can block it.
-In that way, it performs well on both offense and defense, and its ETB trigger lets you use it early.
-Its only con is the equip cost, leaving you completely reliant on Gwyn to move it around after you cast it, since it is rarely effective to pay 4 mana for a single equip.
+A +2/+2 stat boost and First Strike already protect the equipped creature very well while attacking, but Flying further lets you disregard grounded creatures.
+So, it's very annoying for opponents to beat a creature wielding the Maul.
+In that way, it performs well on both offense and defense, and its "enters" trigger lets you use it early too.
+Its only con is the equip cost, leaving you completely reliant on Gwyn to move it around after you cast it, since it is rarely effective to pay 4 mana (including colored pips) for a single equip.

 • Sword of Vengeance